leouk/VDM_Toolkit/plugins/vdm2isa/java/src/main/resources/README.md

 Abstract class mapping is needed if it is a type target of mapping (not otherwise).
 For example `TRTypeDefinition` expects a `TRInvariantType` parameter, which is an abstract class that will be instantiated to either `TRRecordType` or `TRNamedType`.

 Therefore, a class mapping for the abstract type is needed, even though it might just be a stub class giving access to the target hierarchy for concrete instances.

+Of course, the target class must also be abstract, even if it implements all that is needed.

 ### `map` `set` clause